EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 Key Slot 7: DISABLED
 ```

-The disc is now ready for use.
+The disk is now ready for use.
 The first time you use it, you must perform the
 following steps:

 Step 1: Open the encrypted disk with the `cryptsetup luksOpen` command.
 The name storage1